knewplay/book-programming-essential/toolset/tools.md

 ### Bringing It All Together
 At this point, we've explored various components and stages of Git.
 Let's take a moment to see how everything comes together to form a streamlined workflow for developers.
 Specifically, let's focus on the interaction between the working directory, staging area, local repository, and remote repository.

 1. Working Directory: This is where you'll be doing most of your work.
 It's the place where you write, edit, and delete your project files.
 When you have made some changes to your files that you're satisfied with, you move on to the next step, staging your changes.
-Whichever commit the HEAD pointer points to, is the version of the project that you will see in front of you, in your working directory.
+Whichever commit the HEAD pointer points to, is the version of the project that you will see in front of you in your working directory.

 2. Staging Area: Before committing changes to the local repository, you need to decide which changes you want to include in that snapshot.
 This step is called staging.
 The staging area is a sort of buffer that holds the changes you want to commit.
 You select and organize the changes here, making sure you have a set of related changes ready to be committed.